EthanAmato/foster-insight-ny-exploratory-analysis/Dataset_Documentation_Complete.md

 ## Executive Summary

-This documentation covers 7 primary datasets containing information about foster care, crime, social services, economic indicators, and child welfare services across New York State.
+This documentation covers 8 primary datasets containing information about foster care, crime, social services, economic indicators, child welfare services, and population demographics across New York State.
 The datasets have been cleaned, standardized, and prepared for analysis to understand how environmental factors influence foster care outcomes.

 **Key Alignment Strategy**: County + Year as primary keys for joining datasets where possible, with district-to-county mapping for social services data.
+County population data enables per-capita normalization of all metrics.

 ---